QiuYukang/5G-LENA/doc/source/nr-module.rst

 Test for NR schedulers
 ======================
-To test the NR schedulers, we have implemented various system tests called ``nr-system-test-schedulers-tdma/ofdma-mr/pf/rr`` whose purpose is to test that the NR schedulers provide a required amount of resources to all UEs, for both cases, the downlink and the uplink.
+To test the NR schedulers, we have implemented various system tests called ``nr-system-test-schedulers-tdma/ofdma-mr/pf/rr/random`` whose purpose is to test that the NR schedulers provide a required amount of resources to all UEs, for both cases, the downlink and the uplink.
 The topology consists of a single gNB and variable number of UEs, which are distributed among variable number of beams.
 Test cases are designed in such a way that the offered rate for the flow of each UE is dimensioned in such a way that each of the schedulers under the selected topology shall provide at least the required service to each of the UEs.
-Different system tests cases are available for the various modes of scheduling (OFDMA and TDMA) and different scheduling algorithms (RR, PR, MR) supported in the simulator.
+Different system tests cases are available for the various modes of scheduling (OFDMA and TDMA) and different scheduling algorithms (RR, PR, MR, random) supported in the simulator.
+For QoS and AI RL-based scheduler are created more specialized tests.
 Each of the test cases checks different system configuration by choosing different number of UEs, number of beams, numerology, traffic direction (DL, UL, DL and UL).